gthampak/guythampakkul/README.md

 Hi!
 My name is Guy.
 I am a senior at Pomona College, majoring in computer science and mathematics (statistics track).
 My academic interests include machine learning theory, statistics,algorithms, and data science, to name a few.
 Some of my hobbies are playing board games, cooking, writing, world building, playing sports (soccer, tennis, badminton, basketball), and watching sports (Formula 1, NBA, NFL, Tennis, Soccer).

 I am motivated by social good and the thrill of discovering and learning.
-I am a life-long learner looking to make an imapct.
+I am a life-long learner looking to make an impact.
 Have an awesome day!

 ---